 As a precursor for dopamine, adrenaline, and noradrenaline, L-tyrosine is a must in any good pre-workout formula.
-Studies show that you’ll need about 100-150 mg per kilogram of body weight to maximize focus and mitigate stress.
+Anecdotally, tyrosine is often taken in amounts of 500-2,000 mg per dose on an empty stomach for focus, performance, and stress relief.
+But studies tend to use much higher doses - between 100-150 mg per kilogram of body weight.

 If you’re in the market for a good pre-workout, chances are you’ve tried a bunch—maybe you’ve found one that works, and perhaps you haven’t.